appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/openid-connect-oidc/active-directory.md

 ## Register Active Directory in Appsmith

 To complete the OIDC configuration, you have to register the identity provider on Appsmith.
-Open the OIDC configurations in Appsmith (**Admin Settings > Authentication > OIDC**), and follow the steps below:
+Go to **Admin Settings > Authentication > OIDC**, and follow the steps below:

 1. Add the  **Application (client) ID** copied from the Active Directory application in the  **Client ID** field.